2. Sign a code of conduct

 - 30 to 39 properties £500

 Membership usually lasts for 3 years

-However, Nottingham City Council is proposing to introduce a new property licencing scheme in Nottingham, which has been formally submitted for confirmation by the Secretary State for Communities and Local Government.
-A decision on the scheme is expected in the New Year.
-If given the go ahead, those landlords who already have Nottingham Standard accreditation will receive a discount of £255 on the licence fee for each property.
-The proposed licence fee is currently £400 for those with accreditation and £655 for those without (subject to change on scheme approval).
+Nottingham City Council is introducing a new property licencing scheme in Nottingham, which will come into force on 1st august 2018.
+Those landlords who already have Nottingham Standard accreditation will receive a discount of £300 on the licence fee for each property.
+The proposed licence fee is currently £480 for those with accreditation and £780 for those without (subject to final approval by Executive Board).

 Some of the many benefits for accredited landlords include:

 - FREE inclusion on an accredited landlord register searchable by prospective tenants

 - Discounted membership of Landlords National Property Group and East Midlands Property owners

 - Financial support and assistance packages from Nottingham City Council Housing